Free tools

 Is the fine-tuned model mine?

-On open-weight bases, yes when your platform lets you keep the weights.
-On Allocate, fine-tuned weights stay inside your isolation boundary and belong to you; leave, and they go with you.
+On open-weight bases, yes, when your platform lets you keep the weights.
+On Allocate, fine-tuned weights stay inside your isolation boundary and belong to you, and they stay yours if you leave.

 What does the same run cost on Allocate?

-Training runs on Allocate are quoted flat before you commit, as part of the forecast: fees and usage in writing, no surprise at the invoice.
+Training runs on Allocate are quoted flat before you commit: fees and usage in writing, no surprises on the invoice.
 Book a build session and we scope it on the call.

 More free tools

-These numbers are the rent-a-GPU path.
-On Allocate the same run is quoted flat in your forecast, the weights are yours, and every task your agents complete keeps training the model.
+These numbers assume you rent the GPUs yourself.
+On Allocate the same run is quoted flat before you commit, the weights are yours, and every task your agents complete keeps training the model.